uw-dims/dims-finalreport/docs/source/outcomes.rst

 than just Python interpreter and ``pip`` installed packages.

-The ``python-virtualenv`` role builds a specific version of Python, installs a specific set of pinned ``pip`` packages, and also adds a series of programs to the ``bin/`` directory so as to ensure the full set of commands that have been documented in the :ref:`dimsdevguide:dimsdevguide` are available and at the same revision level.
+The ``python-virtualenv`` role builds a specific version of Python, installs a specific set of version-pinned ``pip`` packages, and also adds a series of programs to the ``bin/`` directory so as to ensure the full set of commands that have been documented in the :ref:`dimsdevguide:dimsdevguide` are available and at the same revision level.